Are there benefits / advantages to taking online classes?

 How will I communicate with my classmates and my professor in an online course?

-If the course is a hybrid/blended course, there may be on-campus meeting times as a required part of the course.
+If the course is a hybrid/blended course, there may be on-campus or virtual meeting times as a required part of the course.
 For hybrid/blended courses, all meeting times are listed in the course registration information.
 Your course syllabus will also list all scheduled meeting times.

 Are online classes hard?